TEATRO SEA: Micro Theater New York

 Micro Theater New York, a weekend-long festival that provides an opportunity of alternative theatrical exchange for Hispanic groups and theater-makers in New York City.
 Each production is performed 5 times (5 shows) per night.
 Celebrated twice a year, each season with a new theme in collaboration with the festival's Co-Artistic Director George Riverón.

 International Puppet Fringe Festival NYC

-The International Puppet Fringe Festival NYC(also stylised as IPFFNYC or Puppet Fringe NYC) is a biannual puppet theater fringe festival hosted by Teatro SEA in the Lower East Side of New York City.
+The International Puppet Fringe Festival NYC(also stylised as IPFFNYC or Puppet Fringe NYC) is a biannual puppet theater fringe festival hosted by Teatro SEA on the Lower East Side.
 The festival had its first edition in 2018, at the Clemente Soto Vélez Cultural and Educational Center, and featured puppet shows, short films and artist talks with international puppet theater companies.
 The Puppet Fringe Festival is the first ever international fringe festival dedicated to puppetry.

 Community Outreach Programs

 Technical Training Program

 The Technical Training Program, sponsored by The Theatre Subdistrict Council, offers free theater technical education to emerging theater artists and minorities.
 The trainees meet once a month with experienced industry professionals, where they learn Costume Design, Light Design, Scenic Design, Sound Design and other disciplines.
 They also have the opportunity to work on theater performances and festivals during their training at Teatro SEA.